tammo-v/astro-platform-starter/src/pages/what-is-symbolic-computing.md

 Each entry carries symbolic identity.
 This enables parallel processing — blocks, submatrices, or symbolic groups can be distributed and executed independently.
 Evaluation becomes localized and structurally aware.

-At the center of this model is a system called **MAR** — *Mathematical Adaptive Reasoning*.
-MAR is what makes symbolic computation operational.
+**Mathematical Adaptive Reasoning (MAR)** is the system that makes symbolic computation operational.
 It defines the symbolic substrate — a structural layer in which numbers, functions, and transformations exist as compositional objects.
 These are not representations of computation — they are its structure.
 They persist across memory, transformation, and execution.

 In a classical system, evaluation reduces an expression to a value.
 In MAR, evaluation is optional.
 Expressions remain intact until resolution is explicitly requested — or structurally required.